 There’s no doubt that the shag haircut is in the midst of a major modern comeback.
-One quick scroll through TikTok and you’re bound to come across someone with a viral “wolf cut”, which is a mashup of a shag, a mullet, and a bathroom haircut you give yourself.
-In fact, the hashtag #wolfcut has over 677 million views and counting.
+One quick scroll through TikTok and you’re bound to come across someone with a viral “wolf cut,” which is a mashup of a shag, a mullet, and a bathroom haircut you give yourself.
+In fact, the hashtag #wolfcut has over 1.8 billion views and counting.

-Rumor has it that the shag haircut suits all hair types, textures, and curl patterns.
-From wavy to straight and thick to thin.
+Rumor has it that the shag haircut goes with all hair types, textures, and curl patterns — from wavy to straight and thick to thin.
 Here’s how to make the shag revival work for you.

 Will a Shag Work on Fine Hair?

 If you have finer hair, DiFolco says the shag haircut is actually great for you.
 “I would absolutely recommend a shag to anyone with fine hair,” she says.
-“I think people with fine hair fear losing too much weight or volume from their hair, but fine hair can still be weighed down and that’s why it tends to hang and feel limp and lifeless.”
+Sometimes people with fine hair worry about “losing too much weight or volume from their hair, but fine hair can still be weighed down and that’s why it tends to hang and feel limp and lifeless.”
 The beauty of this layered style, says DiFolco, is that it works for everyone.

 How To Choose A Shag Haircut Shape

 While the shag notoriously works for every hair type, that doesn’t mean that everyone should get the same exact cut.
-Today’s shag can have ’70s face-framing curtain bangs like Billie Eilish’s hair that broke the internet), a full fringe like Miley Cyrus’s current look, or go more dramatic and tow the line between a shag and mullet like Barbie Ferreira or Rihanna (or Miley earlier this year).
+Today’s shag can have ’70s face-framing curtain bangs (like Billie Eilish’s hair that broke the internet), a full fringe like Miley Cyrus’s recent looks, or go more dramatic and tow the line between a shag and mullet like Barbie Ferreira or Rihanna once wore.
 The best style for your hair and face shape is up to personal taste and how much change you’re willing to make.
 Wherever the bangs or layers land will direct the most attention to your face.
 If you’re still unsure, this is something your hairdresser can help you out with.
 “The key is to create each design specifically to each individual's hair texture, density, and wave pattern,” DiFolco told NYLON.
-Obviously, the longer the layers, the less dramatic the look and the easier it is to grow out, if you don’t end up falling in love with the new cut.
+The longer the layers, the less dramatic the look and the easier it is to grow out, if you don’t end up falling in love with the new cut.

 How To Style a Shag Haircut

-Turns out the key to styling your shag is the rock and roll lifestyle after all and making sure not to fight it with too many products and curling irons.
-If you are looking for product recommendations, DiFolco tells all her clients to take care of their scalp by using a boar bristle brush every night to distribute natural oils.
-You may also want to use a curl definer or a texture boosting product while your hair dries for extra definition or oomph.
-Aside from that, feel free to just jump out of bed and embrace the well-planned messiness that comes with this iconic ’70’s favorite shag.
+Turns out the key to styling your shag is the rock-and-roll lifestyle and making sure not to fight it with too many products and curling irons.
+Aside from the products above, feel free to just jump out of bed and embrace the well-planned messiness that comes with this iconic ’70s favorite shag.